DEBATING MATTERS TOPIC GUIDE

 What counts as unethical funding?

 Critics of corporate funding question whether corporate funding can be ethical.
-Some argue that by accepting funding from oil companies such as BP, arts institutions are endorsing their activities or providing a cultural alibi.
-A campaign group, BP or not BP?, says: ‘It is only by shunning and delegitimising BP … that we will ever reduce their influence… Until the British Museum accepts that, it will remain complicit in the unfolding climate disaster.’
-(Ref: Art News) Some critics claim that sponsorship is nothing more than an attempt to gain positive publicity.
-Actor Mark Rylance, who recently left the Royal Shakespeare Company (RSC), claimed that the RSC was ‘allowing itself to be used by BP to obscure the destructive reality of its activities’ (Ref: Guardian).
+Some argue that oil companies such as BP fund arts institutions as ‘a form of reputation laundering’ [Ref: Art News].
+The campaign group BP or not BP?, which worked to stop arts institutions from entering into funding agreements with oil company BP, argued: ‘It is only by shunning and delegitimising BP … that we will ever reduce their influence… Until the British Museum accepts that, it will remain complicit in the unfolding climate disaster.’
+[Ref: Art News] Some critics claim that sponsorship is nothing more than an attempt to gain positive publicity.
+Actor Mark Rylance, who left the Royal Shakespeare Company (RSC) in 2019, claimed that the RSC was ‘allowing itself to be used by BP to obscure the destructive reality of its activities’ [Ref:Guardian].
+Critics have accused the art world of ‘hypocrisy’, by ‘displaying conscientious art in institutions that benefit from [ethically-questionable] companies’ [Ref: Fine Art Multiple].

 Who decides what is acceptable and what’s not?

 Critics of an ethical approach to funding ask what these supposed ‘ethical criteria’ really are.
 Mark Lawson, a writer and broadcaster, questions the authority of those critiquing sponsorship, saying ‘the new puritans do not rely on financial audit or legal due diligence, but on a subjective sniff test’.
 Who, Lawson asks, would be deemed acceptable to sponsor the arts?
-[Ref: Spot Times] As Ruth Mackenzie states, there are ‘ethical issues about money pretty much wherever it comes from’ [Ref: The Guardian].
+[Ref: Spot Times] As Ruth Mackenzie states, there are ‘ethical issues about money pretty much wherever it comes from’ [Ref: Guardian].
 Indeed, some question whether there is anything inherently more virtuous about government funding.
 As one writer puts it, those ‘seeking state funding [must] meet a range of targets that have nothing to do with creating and presenting high-quality art and everything to do with fulfilling various political agendas’ [Ref: Huffington Post].
+Some dispute the accusation that businesses invest in the arts as ‘reputation-laundering’, and that the true aim is to promote ‘intellectual cross-fertilisation’, which helps to ‘generate ideas and innovation’ [Ref: Financial Times].

 Many argue that the state should fund the arts as it is a good investment that creates jobs, learning opportunities and creates a cultural legacy [Ref: Cultural Policies].
 But some see things differently, with one radical suggestion being that the state stops funding the arts altogether: ‘[I]f the funding tap was turned off tomorrow, we would not run short of artists … No artist or impresario was ever put off their vocation by the lack of a guaranteed wage.’
 [Ref: Telegraph] At the very least, if corporate sponsorship were increased, this could free up state resources to be spent elsewhere.